BinopOY/mexer/README.md

 ## Installation

-Download the latest executable for windows or linux from releases.
+Download the latest executable for windows or linux from https://github.com/BinopOY/mexer/releases/latest.

 ## Usage